steveldev/wordpress/plugins/wp-market/README.md

 - User account page "services" : list services and matching button action
 - User account page "assistance" : TO DO
 - User account page "parrainage" : TO DO
-- Service Configuration page "parrainage" : TO DO
+- Service Configuration page : TO DO